 Wine Not Inside Taichung's Wine Bar Tier

 Taichung has a cluster of wine-focused bars worth knowing about.
 Champion Wine Cave approaches the category from a different angle, as does Goût Bar, which brings a French-inflected sensibility to its list.
 Pompette Salon occupies a slightly more salon-style format, while Vender rounds out the city's more discerning wine-focused options.
-Together they represent a genuine peer set, and the city is large enough that each has room to develop its own regular base without cannibalising the others.
+Together they represent a genuine comparable set, and the city is large enough that each has room to develop its own regular base without cannibalising the others.

 What separates Wine Not within that set is the specifically natural wine orientation combined with Lin's fine dining background.
 The natural wine category in Taiwan sits at an interesting juncture: growers in Europe and the wider wine world have produced enough recognised names and importers that a well-sourced Taichung bar can now carry producers with meaningful track records, rather than relying entirely on obscure bottles.
 Whether Wine Not takes advantage of that supply picture would require a current look at the list, but the founding philosophy points in that direction.